susbo/5prime_stop_paper/README.md

 ## Summary

-This repositority contains the code that was used to download, process and analyze the piRNA cluster database.
+This repositority contains the code that was used to download, process and analyze the piRNA cluster database (https://www.smallrnagroup.uni-mainz.de/piRNAclusterDB).

 The processing was done using the following steps: